-- Has met a long-term political aim of successive governments to use competition to drive the NHS, and turn the NHS into a market place.
+- Met a long-term political aim of successive governments to use competition to drive the NHS, and turn the NHS into a market place.
 For example, Regulation (S75) included in the HSC Act (but not evident when the Act was being discussed or voted on by MPs) makes it compulsory for those services that can potentially be provided by non-NHS organisations to be put out to competitive tender.
 In effect, S75 orders the NHS to use the private sector.
 As Dr Mark Porter, Chair of the British Medical Association (BMA) put it, “An Act that the government denied loud and long would lead to privatisation, had done exactly that”.
 (See http://www.theguardian.com/society/2014/nov/19/private-firms-nhs-contracts-circle-healthcare-bupa-virgin-care-care-uk.)

 The BMA, among others, has commented on how the HSC Act has introduced confusion about the circumstances in which commissioners can award a contract without using competition http://bma.org.uk/working-for-change/doctors-in-the-nhs/reconfiguration-and-integration-new/competition-and-choice-new/competition-law-guide.
 As the previous head of NHS England admitted, the NHS is now “bogged down in a morass of competition law” http://www.theguardian.com/commentisfree/2013/nov/15/competition-killing-nhs-bournemouth-poole). (see also our pages on NHS privatisation under ‘Central issues”).

-- Lifted the private patient income cap – the amount of money that an NHS hospitals can raise from private sources, typically private patients, but also things like car parking charges.
+- Lifted the private patient income cap – the amount of money that NHS Trusts can raise from private sources, typically private patients, but also things like car parking charges.
 Hospitals used to be allowed to generate around 2% of their income (with some regional variation) from private work.
 The HSC Act raised this to just under 50%.
 By 2014, some leading hospitals had seen an increase of as much as 40% of their private income, creating concern about the development of a two tier health care system, with higher standards of care for private patients, and a creeping privatisation of the NHS.
 Research indicates that 10 private patient units – mainly based in London NHS hospitals – account for nearly 60% of the £596m generated by the NHS from the treatment of private patients.
 For four of these hospitals, private patient income makes up more than 10% of their income.
 However, of 41 Trusts that provided information in response to a Freedom of Information request, nine made a loss on the treatment of private patients.